David Bowie: 1968–1971: Space Oddity to Hunky Dory

 Bowie met Angela Barnett in April 1969.
 They married within a year.
-Her impact on him was immediate, and her involvement in his career far-reaching, leaving manager Kenneth Pitt with limited influence which he found frustrating.
-Having established himself as a solo artist with "Space Oddity", Bowie began to sense a lacking: "a full-time band for gigs and recording—people he could relate to personally".
-The shortcoming was underlined by his artistic rivalry with Marc Bolan, who was at the time acting as his session guitarist.
-The band Bowie assembled comprised John Cambridge, a drummer Bowie met at the Arts Lab, Tony Visconti on bass and Mick Ronson on electric guitar.
+Her impact on him was immediate—he wrote his 1970 single "The Prettiest Star" for her—and her involvement in his career was far-reaching, leaving Pitt with limited influence which he found frustrating.
+Having established himself as a solo artist with "Space Oddity", Bowie desired a full-time band he could record with and could relate to personally.
+The band Bowie assembled comprised John Cambridge, a drummer Bowie met at the Arts Lab, Visconti on bass and Mick Ronson on electric guitar.
 Known as Hype, the bandmates created characters for themselves and wore elaborate costumes that prefigured the glam style of the Spiders from Mars.
 After a disastrous opening gig at the London Roundhouse, they reverted to a configuration presenting Bowie as a solo artist.
-Their initial studio work was marred by a heated disagreement between Bowie and Cambridge over the latter's drumming style.
-Matters came to a head when an enraged Bowie accused the drummer of the disturbance, exclaiming "You're fucking up my album."
-Cambridge left and was replaced by Mick Woodmansey.
+Their initial studio work was marred by a heated disagreement between Bowie and Cambridge over the latter's drumming style, leading to his replacement by Mick Woodmansey.
 Not long after, Bowie fired his manager and replaced him with Tony Defries.
 This resulted in years of litigation that concluded with Bowie having to pay Pitt compensation.

-The studio sessions continued and resulted in Bowie's third album, The Man Who Sold the World (1970), which contained references to schizophrenia, paranoia, and delusion.
-It represented a departure from the acoustic guitar and folk-rock style established by Space Oddity, to a more hard rock sound.
-To promote it in the US, Mercury Records financed a coast-to-coast publicity tour across America in which Bowie, between January and February 1971, was interviewed by radio stations and the media.
+The studio sessions continued and resulted in Bowie's third album, The Man Who Sold the World (1970), which contained references to schizophrenia, paranoia and delusion.
+It represented a departure from the acoustic guitar and folk rock style established by his second album, to a more hard rock sound.
+Mercury financed a coast-to-coast publicity tour across the US in which Bowie, between January and February 1971, was interviewed by media.
 Exploiting his androgynous appearance, the original cover of the UK version unveiled two months later depicted Bowie wearing a dress.
-He took the dress with him and wore it during interviews, to the approval of critics – including Rolling Stone's John Mendelsohn, who described him as "ravishing, almost disconcertingly reminiscent of Lauren Bacall" – and in the street, to mixed reaction including laughter and, in the case of one male pedestrian, producing a gun and telling Bowie to "kiss my ass".
+He took the dress with him and wore it during interviews, to the approval of critics – including Rolling Stone's John Mendelsohn, who described him as "ravishing, almost disconcertingly reminiscent of Lauren Bacall".